 To be considered, an undergraduate must be currently enrolled as a student in good standing at the UIUC with at least one more semester of study before graduation.
 Preference will be given to students who will be involved in social justice activity during the period of the award.

 Social justice efforts may take many forms, including volunteer and paid work.
 Although usually performed through the auspices of a non-profit organization, it may also involve a less formally structured activity.
 Whatever form it may take, such activity is not simply charity work but an effort that seeks to improve the living and working conditions for less advantaged members of the community in concrete and sustainable ways.
-Examples include work associated with: labor organization and strike support; patients’ rights; civil rights; housing assistance programs like Habitat for Humanity; food pantries and food delivery programs; incarcerated people’s rights and education; early childhood development programs; shelters for homeless people and battered women; immigrant rights; and so on.
+Examples include work associated with: labor organization and strike support; patients’ rights; civil rights; housing assistance programs like Habitat for Humanity; food pantries and food delivery programs; incarcerated people’s rights and education; early childhood development programs; shelters for homeless people and domestic violence survivors; immigrant rights; and so on.

 Please submit applications to firstname.lastname@example.org.
 All application materials should be submitted as a single .pdf file.